-Depending on the content and objectives of a course, one or more types of assessment are used, such as (mid-term) assignments, weekly (online) tests, mid-term tests, written examinations with open questions, written examinations.
+Depending on the content and objectives of a course, one or more types of assessment are used, such as assignments, weekly (online) tests, mid-term tests, written examinations with open questions, written examinations with multiple choice questions, and oral examinations.
 Assignments include presentations, solving cases, the writing of (group or individual) papers, and group discussions.
 The different types of assessment are indicated in the assessment specification tables of courses and in the assessment overviews on programme level.
-The latter also includes the weighting of the different assessments used in the courses.
+The latter also includes the weighting of the different assessments used in the courses